 - Second, soak the raisins in hot water.
 This will make them nice and plump!

-- Third, shred the carrots!
+- Third, shred the carrots (you can use shredded or grated carrots)!
 I use the coarse shredder blade of a food processor to shred the carrots.
 A Julienne peeler will also do the job.

-- Fourth, chop the celery, pineapple and parsley.
+- Fourth, chop the celery, pineapple chunks and parsley.

-Put all the ingredients in a large mixing bowl and toss.
+Put all the ingredients for this carrot salad with raisins and nuts in a large bowl and toss.

 - To shred the carrots, I use the coarse shredder blade of a food processor.
 A Julienne peeler will also do the job.